Aims and scope

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.

-We are working closely with relevant indexing services including PubMed Central and Web of Science (Clarivate Analytics) to ensure that articles published in Fungal Biology and Biotechnology will be available in their databases when appropriate.
+We are working closely with relevant indexing services including Web of Science (Clarivate Analytics) to ensure that articles published in Fungal Biology and Biotechnology will be available in their databases when appropriate.

 Fungal Biology and Biotechnology operates a single-blind peer-review system, where the reviewers are aware of the names and affiliations of the authors, but the reviewer reports provided to authors are anonymous.